 Get to know Geneseo from home by attending one, two, or all of the sample classes offered.
+The classes are free, hosted on Zoom, and approximately 1 hour in length.
 See you soon!

 This class will present an overview of the history of Paris, focusing on major moments in the evolution of the city from its early days as a Celtic, then Roman, settlement to the present-day City of Light.
 (No knowledge of French required for this session.)

 - Wed, April 14: 7:00-8:00pm: From Plessy to Brown: Civil Rights and the Constitution